chemgymrl/chemgymrl/docs/lesson_1_extract.md

 These graphs show the contents of each of our containers and the level of separation between the materials.
 The graphs to the right then show the layers of materials forming in the container.

-When we start the environment we will see that we have a container filled with water, Na and Cl.
+When we start the environment we will see that we have a container filled with water, Na, and Cl.
 The objective of this environment is to get the Na out of the water, but how might we do this?
 As the chemists among us will say this is a very simple task, and indeed it is.
-Using a non-polar solvent we can get the sodium and chlorine to diffuse from the water into that solvent, in this case we can use oil as our non-polar solvent! so now that the environemnt is loaded, if you run the code block below you should see a promt similar to this:
+Using a non-polar solvent we can get the sodium and chlorine to diffuse from the water into that solvent, in this case, we can use oil as our non-polar solvent! so now that the environment is loaded, if you run the code block below you should see a prompt similar to this:

 ![command line prompt](../tutorial_figures/extraction-lesson-1/oil_water_console_0.png)